silver-crown/RTS-Minigame/proprog.md

 ## Tools

 ### The Internet
-When we needed to learn code to implement algortihms or learn how to solve some specific problems releated to git, we often had to resort to using one of various search engines to find solutions on sites such as StackOverflow and YouTube.
+When we needed to learn code to implement algorithms or learn how to solve some specific problems related to git, we often had to resort to using one of various search engines to find solutions on sites such as StackOverflow and YouTube.
 It goes without saying that this was massively helpful.

 ### Trello
 We used two trello boards during this project, one Trello board that had a product backlog and another board was used when we were writing the thesis to assign topics to certain people, assign the person who would review the section.
-In the trello board for writing, if the user had enabled email notifcation then tehy would recive an email notification when they were added to a trello card.
+In the trello board for writing, if the user had enabled email notifcation then they would receive an email notification when they were added to a trello card.

 ## Code Review

-We did some code reveiws after the thesis was done, this resulted in finding some comments that could be removed that was left over from debugging, also methods that requierd more documentation was found.
+We did some code reviews after the thesis was done, this resulted in finding some comments that could be removed that was left over from debugging, also methods that required more documentation was found.
 Suggestions to refactoring the code so it would detect more error cases.
-Also a few grammer erros were discovered, also some comments that needed to be updated since they informed wrong information.
+Also a few grammar errors were discovered, also some comments that needed to be updated since they informed wrong information.

 except for LaTeX content and syntax later on in the project.
 The only time code was reviewed was when Simon reviewed a part of the behaviour tree system, and discovered some inefficiencies in the way the code was rewritten.
-This would merit a refactor, but priority had to be given to other aspects of the thesis, and, as such, the refactoring wasn't actually performed as a result of the code review.
+This would merit a refactor, but priority had to be given to other aspects of the thesis, and, as such, the refactoring wasn't actually performed ' as a result of the code review.